kyriosaa/java-practice/APCSA/exam/test-1/FRQ.md

     Complete method <code>standardize</code> below

+    ```java
     // precondition:  numPeople > 0
-            // postcondition: All recipes in recipeList have been scaled to serve numPeople number of people public void standardize(int numPeople)
+    // postcondition: All recipes in recipeList have been scaled to serve numPeople number of people
+    public void standardize(int numPeople)
+    ```

 ##